National Collaborative on Education and Health

 The December 2014 reversal of the free care policy has the potential to increase access to and resources for school health services across the country.
 While this policy reversal was an important step towards addressing a long-standing barrier to schools seeking reimbursement for school health services, states and school districts must now implement this change.

 This chart was prepared by the National Collaborative on Education and Health, an initiative co-convened by Healthy Schools Campaign and Trust for America’s Health that is working to transform the health and education sectors to support the conditions of health in schools across the country.
+The chart addresses chronic absenteeism by providing an overview of prevalent health conditions that affect student attendance.

 Absences Add Up: How School Attendance Influences Student Success